-The developer will be prompted to enter the publishing information as mentioned in the previous section.
+The developer will be prompted to enter the publishing information, , see artifact features for more information.
 The EDN Admin has to approve or reject the Shell as with any other Artifact.
 Once approved, the Template Bundle will appear in the Page Creation dialog for selection by the developers.

 - Non-enterprise version: The developer needs to Export the Template Bundle as ZIP and then IMPORT it to any app within their Dashboard.

 To know more about creating and publishing Template Bundles, click here